nefeygt/information-security-course/h6-february2025.md

 I created a zip file and by following the steps from the last question I cracked it's password and it's correct!
 ![image](https://github.com/user-attachments/assets/2146f467-32ae-48f9-b17c-9c8c575620f0)

-## o) Voluntary: create a password protected file other than ZIP.
-Crack the password.
-How many formats can you handle?:

 ## p) Voluntary: Watch and summarize: : <br>
 - Jackpotting: Attackers physically access ATMs to install malware or hardware devices, forcing the machine to dispense all its cash.
 - Techniques: